opencredit/badgeos/readme.txt

 == Changelog ==

+= alpha =
+* Fixed: Corrected an issue with logging a user's triggered triggers.
+* Fixed: Corrected an issue that allowed users to potentially resubmit earned achievements to Credly.

 = 1.3.3 =
 * Added: Spanish language translation.
 * Fixed: Eliminated a recursion issue with the badgeos_award_achievement action hook.